 It’s 2018, and some days ago I found my grandfather’s book when I was cleaning my closet.
 The book was always with me after my parents died but I didn’t pay much attention to what was written in it, until yesterday.

-The content had some technical notes but on the end, there were pages written in Urdu with some English titles.
-I realized that it’s something different as I read SPIRITUAL NOTES in of the page.
+The content had some technical notes but in the end, there were pages written in Urdu with some English titles.
+I realized that it’s something different as I read SPIRITUAL NOTES on the page.

-I meditated over it for a while and I decided to decipher the content and get a better view on my roots—in fact, my connection with my ancestors.
-Little I knew that it will turn into a crusade that will open unknown doors full of surprises.
+I meditated over it for a while and I decided to decipher the content and get a better view on my roots — in fact, my connection with my ancestors.
+Little I knew that it’ll turn into a crusade that’ll open unknown doors full of surprises.

-My grandfather—Late Chamanlal Kapoor—was born in Chiniot, Pakistan.
-He—with his wife and four children—migrated to the newly created India after the partition in 1947.
-Not much is known about him, as he died many years before I was born and we never discussed much him.
-All I know is that my father used to say that I have his virtues—compassion, kindness, forgiveness, and gratitude.
+My grandfather — Late Chamanlal Kapoor — was born in Chiniot, Pakistan.
+He — with his wife and four children — migrated to the newly created India after the partition in 1947.
+Not much is known about him, as he died many years before I was born and we never discussed him.
+All I know is that my father used to say that I’ve got his virtues of compassion, kindness, forgiveness, and gratitude.

 When I saw these pages written in Urdu, I immediately sent him the pictures on WhatsApp.
 I also sent the same pictures on some of my other groups who might understand Urdu.

 To my surprise, no one responded except one friend — Aijaz Rashid.